Fees and financial support

 Government of Canada International Scholarship Programs

-Loan Assistance for Students from the United States
+Loan assistance for students from the United States

 International Peace Scholarship Fund for Women (IPS)

 IPS is a program providing grants-in-aid for selected women from other countries for graduate study in the United States and Canada.
 An applicant must be qualified for admission to full-time graduate study and working toward a graduate degree in the college or university of her choice in the United States or Canada.
 A student holding citizenship in the United States or Canada is ineligible.
-For more information, visit www.peointernational.org.
+For more information, visit PEO website.

 International students are also eligible for many of the School’s scholarships, fellowships, and teaching and research assistantships.
 A number of organizations also offer scholarships, fellowships and loans to citizens of various countries to study in Canada.
 These programs have not been screened by the Rotman School, and students are individually responsible for applying.